prosto/neo4j-haystack/README.md

 - [Neo4jEmbeddingRetriever](https://prosto.github.io/neo4j-haystack/reference/neo4j_retriever/#neo4j_haystack.components.neo4j_retriever.Neo4jEmbeddingRetriever) - is a typical [retriever component](https://docs.haystack.deepset.ai/v2.0/docs/retrievers) which can be used to query vector store index and find related Documents.
 The component uses `Neo4jDocumentStore` to query embeddings.
 - [Neo4jDynamicDocumentRetriever](https://prosto.github.io/neo4j-haystack/reference/neo4j_retriever/#neo4j_haystack.components.neo4j_retriever.Neo4jDynamicDocumentRetriever) is also a retriever component in a sense that it can be used to query Documents in Neo4j.
 However it is decoupled from `Neo4jDocumentStore` and allows to run arbitrary [Cypher query](https://neo4j.com/docs/cypher-manual/current/queries/) to extract documents.
 Practically it is possible to query Neo4j same way `Neo4jDocumentStore` does, including vector search.
+- [Neo4jQueryReader](https://prosto.github.io/neo4j-haystack/reference/neo4j_query_reader/#neo4j_haystack.components.neo4j_query_reader.Neo4jQueryReader) - is a component which gives flexible way to read data from Neo4j by running custom Cypher query along with query parameters.
+You could use such queries to read data from Neo4j to enhance your RAG pipelines.
+For example prompting LLM to produce Cypher query based on given context (Text to Cypher) and use `Neo4jQueryReader` to run the query and extract results.
+[OutputAdapter](https://docs.haystack.deepset.ai/docs/outputadapter) component might become handy in such scenarios - it can be used to handle outputs from `Neo4jQueryReader`.
+- [Neo4jQueryWriter](https://prosto.github.io/neo4j-haystack/reference/neo4j_query_writer/#neo4j_haystack.components.neo4j_query_writer.Neo4jQueryWriter) - this component gives flexible way to write data to Neo4j by running arbitrary Cypher query along with parameters.
+Query parameters can be pipeline inputs or outputs from connected components.
+You could use such queries to write Documents with additional graph nodes for a more complex RAG scenarios.
+The difference between [DocumentWriter](https://docs.haystack.deepset.ai/docs/documentwriter) and `Neo4jQueryWriter` is that the latter can write any data to Neo4j, not just Documents.

 The `neo4j-haystack` library uses [Python Driver](https://neo4j.com/docs/api/python-driver/current/api.html#api-documentation) and
 [Cypher Queries](https://neo4j.com/docs/cypher-manual/current/introduction/) to interact with Neo4j database and hide all complexities under the hood.